shandley/hecatomb/docs/advanced.md

 # Advanced options for Hecatomb
 If you're running Hecatomb on a HPC cluster, we absolutely recommend setting up a [Snakemake profile](advanced.md#snakemake-profiles-for-hpc-clusters).

 There are many parameters that can be changed to tailor the pipeline to your system, or to tweak the pipeline's filtering.

-We recommend reviewing the Snakemake `config.yaml` file in your Hecatomb installation directory.
+We also recommend reviewing the Snakemake `config.yaml` file in your Hecatomb installation directory.
 The config file will be at `hecatomb/snakemake/config/config.yaml` and you can find your installation directory with:

 ```bash